catalyst-team/catalyst/CONTRIBUTING.md

 Contributing is quite easy: suggest ideas and make them done.
 We use [GitHub issues](https://github.com/catalyst-team/catalyst/issues) for bug reports and feature requests.

-Every good PR is usually consists of:
+Every good PR usually consists of:
 - feature implementation :)
 - documentation to describe this feature to other people
 - tests to ensure everything is implemented correctly